MotasemAlfarra/ANCER/README.md

 ```
 python ancer.py --norm l2 \
---model pretrained_models/cohen_0.12.tar \
+--model ${PATH_TO_PRETRAINED_MODEL} \
---isotropic-file isotropic_dd_sigmas/cohen_0.12.pth \
+--isotropic-file ${PATH_TO_ISOTROPIC_SIGMA} \
 --model-type resnet18 --dataset cifar10 \
 --output-folder anisotropic_sigmas_for_cohen
 ```
+where  `--model-type` coule be either `resnet18` or `wideresnet40` for CIFAR10 or  `resnet50` for ImageNet.

-Note that this will run ANCER's optimization with the default hyperparameters detailed in our appendix for a model trained with [Cohen *et al.*'s framework](https://arxiv.org/abs/1902.02918) with sigma=0.12.
+Note that this will run ANCER's optimization with the default hyperparameters detailed in our appendix for a the pretrained model with the isotropic sigmas as initialization.
 The output of this code will be a set of sigmas saved in `output-folder` for CIFAR-10 testset.

 Next, you need to certify the same model with the obtained anisotropic smoothing parameters.
 This requires running the following command: